‘No equivalent anywhere in the world’: industry body slams Swiss due diligence and disclosure plans

 Anyone who intentionally makes false statements or doesn’t compile the reports properly would be subject to a fine of up to CHF 100,000.

-Enforcement would be overseen by a new Federal Audit and Sustainability Supervisory Authority (FASSA), which could fine a business up to 3% of its global turnover, confiscate profits or blacklist it from public contracts.
+Enforcement would be overseen by a new Federal Audit and Sustainability Supervisory Authority (FASSA), which could fine a business up to 3% of its global turnover, confiscate profits or ban it from securing public contracts.

 Need to stay on top of developments in corporate sustainability?